BrighamDavis/Davis-Resume/docs/index.md

 - Build web scraping tool to find and format school district technology data.
 - Used R and the Rvest package to parse and format web data.
 - Saved 30 hours a month with the automated scripts.

-`April 2027 - July 2027`
-__Pinnacle Management Group__,

-- Proof of concept development of dashboards using client's corporate data.
-- Built and documented differences of PowerBI, Google Dashoards, and Tableau.
-- Saved client $10k in database and dashboard server fees and validated future dashboard processes.

 ## Service and Work History